tannewt/wa-law.org/bill/2021-22/sb/5266/1/README.md

 1. A retailer that obtains vapor products from an unlicensed distributor or any other person that is not licensed under chapter 70.345 RCW must be licensed both as a retailer and a distributor .
 For the purposes of this subsection, "person" includes both persons defined in chapter 445, Laws of 2019 and any person immune from state taxation, such as the United States or its instrumentalities, and federally recognized Indian tribes and enrolled tribal members, conducting business within Indian country.

 2. Every distributor licensed under chapter 70.345 RCW may sell vapor products to retailers located in Washington only if the retailer has a current retailer's license under chapter 70.345 RCW.

+## Section 26
+> This section adds a new section to an existing chapter [82.25](/rcw/82_excise_taxes/82.25_tax_on_vapor_products.md).
+Here is the [modified chapter](rcw/82_excise_taxes/82.25_tax_on_vapor_products.md) for context.

+1. The legislature intends to create a tax credit so that vapor products taxed at the wholesale level under the law as it existed immediately before the effective date of this section are not also taxed in a retail sale under the provisions of this act.

+2. Except as provided in subsection (3) of this section, a tax credit is established and available to distributors with respect to vapor products:

+    a.
+In their possession on the effective date of this section on which tax was paid to the state by the distributor pursuant to the law as it existed immediately before the effective date of this section; or

+    b.
+Returned to the distributor by a retailer, other purchaser, or consignee, on or after the effective date of this section, if tax on the vapor products was previously paid by the distributor to the state pursuant to the law as it existed immediately before the effective date of this section.

+3. Nothing in this section authorizes a tax credit for vapor products that are expired, destroyed, unsellable, or that are not held for sale by the distributor and intended to ultimately be sold by a licensee at retail.

+4. Credit allowed under this section must be determined based on the tax rate in effect for the period for which the tax imposed by this chapter, for which a credit is sought, was paid.

+5. To be eligible for a tax credit under this section, a distributor shall apply for the credit to the department on a form and in a manner required by the department.
+The department may establish requirements related to distributors documenting and claiming a tax credit pursuant to this section in order to determine eligibility.

 ## Section 27